 |Copyright © Nucleus Medical Media, Inc.|

-- Build up of plaque (atherosclerosis) or blood clots on blood vessel walls that reduce the area the blood can pass through
+- Buildup of plaque (atherosclerosis) or blood clots on blood vessel walls

-- Conditions or medication that make blood vessels tighten when they should not
+- Health problems or medicines that make blood vessels tighten when they should not

-- Decreased elasticity of blood vessels—common effect of aging
+- Lower elasticity of blood vessels—common with aging

-These conditions make it harder for the heart to push blood throughout the body.
-The heart has to push harder for each heart beat and the blood flow can become more turbulent, which both increase pressure on the blood vessel walls.
+These problems make it harder for the heart to push blood throughout the body.
+This can make the blood flow can more turbulent, raising the pressure on the blood vessel walls.

-Secondary hypertension on the other hand, usually develops more quickly and is caused by other health conditions, such as kidney or endocrine disorders, or sleep apnea.
-Over-the-counter and prescription medications can also cause secondary hypertension.
+- Secondary—Often happens faster.
+It’s caused by other health problems such as kidney or endocrine disorders, or sleep apnea.
+Many common types of medicines can also cause this type.

 All EBSCO Publishing proprietary, consumer health and medical information found on this site is accredited by URAC.
 URAC's Health Web Site Accreditation Program requires compliance with 53 rigorous standards of quality and accountability, verified by independent audits.
 To send comments or feedback to our Editorial Team regarding the content please email us at HLEditorialTeam@ebscohost.com.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.